SheaMeyers/simple-banking-app/README.md

 ## Account Id

 There is an `account_id` field on the `Account` model, not to be confused with the `id` field.
 The `account_id` is a randomly generating uuid and is used when transfering money.
 There are two reasons for this.
 The first is to have an id that users would not be able to guess.
-The second is that this adds extra validation when transferring money by ensuring the person transfering money has the correct account_id and name.
+The second is that this adds extra validation when transferring money by ensuring the person transfering money has the correct `account_id` and `name`.